adavarski/homelab-argocd/README.md

 Fully automated Kubernetes and GitOps setup to host my important services at home.

-Note: K3s is a lightweight K8s distribution.
-K3d is a wrapper to run K3s in Docker.
-K3d/K3s are especially good for development and CI purposes.

 Note: We can use GitHub repos (`APPS repos`) and GitHub Actions (GitOps CI) to build docker images.
 Once CI execution is done, the artifact will be pushed (push containers images to docker registry & setup images tags in this `INFRA repo` apps folder: helm charts or k8s manifests + kustomize) and ArgoCD will be taking care of the CD -> Ref: https://github.com/adavarski/ArgoCD-GitOps-playground && https://github.com/adavarski/k3d-GH-Actions && https://github.com/adavarski/gitops-k3d-tekton-argocd (example using Tekton to build/push docker images: Golang) && https://github.com/adavarski/gitops-k3d-tekton-argocd (example using Tekton to build/test/push docker images: Java & Maven)